www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/tickets/index.md

 If a done ticket is update, this should only be done, if the update is complete, in order to minimize the number of changes.

+## Ticket Numbering

+This repo determines how tickets are numbered.
+Ticket numbers already used in this repo therefore cannot be used for new tickets.
+There is no dedicated ticketing system of truth also currently Github is being used for this job.
+The reason for this, is the fact that there is no real portable shared ticketing file standard.

 ## Content Guideline

 ```